franck-fourel/shio/README.md

 A deployable tarball is a `tar.gz` file with *all* application dependencies (minus system-dependencies) bundled into it.
 That sentence has two concepts that require a definition:

-* *system dependency* - A system dependency is something that is installed on all machines in your infrastructure.
+* ***system dependency*** - A system dependency is something that is installed on all machines in your infrastructure.
 It is assumed to exist as a part of the system rather than a part of the application.
-The idea is that your operations team will have one or more canonical machine images and these things are software that is installed on those images.
+The idea is that your operations team will have one or more canonical machine images and these things are already is installed on those images.
 These are most commonly things like java, python, ruby, node, etc. The versions (or lifecycle) of these dependencies is less often tied to any specific application and more often tied to a set of tests that have been run on the hardware to make sure that everything operates as expected.
-* *application dependency* - An application dependency is something that is used by the application itself.
+* ***application dependency*** - An application dependency is something that is used by the application itself.
 These are things like ruby gems, node modules or java jars.
 The versions (or lifecycle) of these dependencies are intimately tied together with the application code and can regularly change from one version of the application to another.

-These two concepts also define the boundary between the system adminstrator and the application developer.
+These two concepts also define the boundary between the system administrator and the application developer.
 The system administrator is in charge of system level dependencies.
 The developer is in charge of application dependencies.
-The developer can choose to use whatever they want _as long as_ they can package that thing into the tarball.
+The developer can choose to use whatever they want ***as long as*** they can package that thing into the tarball.

 ### Anatomy of a "Deployable" Tarball

-A deployable tarball has the following contract.

-It *must* have a single directory at its root, that directory will be used as the working directory for the application.
+A deployable tarball ***must*** have a single directory at its root, that directory will be used as the working directory for the application.
 The basic rule is that if you run `tar xzf file.tar.gz` it should create its own directory with things in it rather than dump its contents directly into your current directory.

 Other than that restriction, the tarball can contain anything.
 It generally *should* contain *all* application dependencies.
 If you are running a java program, it should have all of your jars.
 If you are running a node program, it should have been built including the `node_modules` directory.
+Etc.

 ### Config Tarballs